 If you experience any neck pain following an accident, it is important you seek medical treatment right away.
 The symptoms of whiplash are sometimes not apparent until hours after a wreck.
 Even if you did not seek emergency medical care after an accident, you can still see a chiropractor so you can get medical treatment for whiplash.

-Upon your visit to a ChiroCare office, a chiropractor will evaluate and examine your spine health.
+Upon your visit to a ChiroCare of Florida office, a chiropractor will evaluate and examine your spine health.
 The doctor will identify areas of restricted joint movement, specifically around your neck.
 The doctor may use a palpitation technique, which will allow them to feel for tenderness and tightness.
 Your chiropractor may also request imaging tests, such as an x-ray or MRI, to evaluate any other possible injuries.

 Once you have been diagnosed with whiplash, a treatment plan unique to your needs will be outlined.